dheerajps/tcobDashboardApp/readme.rst

 DATA ENTRY FOR DASHBOARD
 ************************

-Jason Evans (evansjf@missouri.edu) will send in a request to add dashboards to the database and will include A URL and the path in the Dashboard where it should be placed and also the group who has access to it.
+Jason  will send in a request to add dashboards to the database and will include A URL and the path in the Dashboard where it should be placed and also the group who has access to it.
 Go to SQL Server Management Studio app on desktop

-Server : SQLHOST.IATS.MISSOURI.EDU (production) OR cob-webdev (development)
+Server : (production) OR cob-****** (development)

 Database : mubusassessment